Strahl Lab Research

 For example, we can easily mutate the histones and chromatin-modifying enzymes we study and examine how their mutation affects chromatin organization, transcription and other biological processes.
 We can also insert affinity purification tags on any protein at will to study who they are associated with and where they occur in the genome (and if they get recruited to various ‘marks’).
 Thus, this powerful organism affords a unique opportunity to study the fundamentals of chromatin modifications.

 Significantly, most, if not all, of the enzymes and modifications we study in yeast are conserved in humans.
 Thus, what we learn in yeast is directly applicable to how these enzymes operate in human cells, which is relevant as many of these enzymes have been associated with various human diseases including cancer.

 High-thoughput proteomics and studies into the ‘histone code’

-More recently, our lab has been engaged in a large-scale, high-throughput proteomics project to uncover the function of histone modifications using peptide arrays.
+More recently, the Strahl lab has been engaged in a large-scale, high-throughput proteomics project to uncover the function of histone modifications using peptide arrays.
 My interest in this stems from the fact that as a postdoc in David Allis’ lab, we proposed the ‘histone code’ hypothesis to explain how distinct covalent histone PTMs might work together to regulate epigenetic inheritance, gene expression and the control of cell growth, differentiation and disease.

 However, progress in this area has been slow due to the lack of new tools to study it.
 Because of this, we set out to develop a novel ‘histone code’ peptide array platform to explore this critical question in chromatin biology (Figure at right).